domingusj/beesandgreens/content/homepage/honey.md

 ![Honey-Jars](images/honey-jars.jpg)

-We sell fresh, local honey from our beehives on Bainbridge Island, WA.
+We sell fresh, local honey from our beehives in Kingston, WA.

 [Contact Us]({{< ref "/#contact" >}} "Contact Us") for prices and availability.